gavinmdouglas/ABC_SNP_calling_scripts/README.md

-# ABC SNP calling pipeline
+# Myles GBS analysis

 This repository contains the scripts used to help automate the ABC SNP calling and analysis pipeline.
+It also contains additional stand-alone workflows and scripts that can be used to analyze GBS data in general.

 This README contains a brief description of each script included (note that the majority of these scripts are simple wrappers).